zendrael/veloce-static-site-generator/README.md

-# yawara
+# Veloce
+## Static Site Generator

-Yawara is a Static Site Generator made with Object Pascal (FreePascal)
+Veloce is a Static Site Generator made with Object Pascal (FreePascal) that runs on command line